 Are you an amateur astronomer or astrophotographer who has some ambitions to document their observations in a clean, meaningful way?
 Maybe you are currently working on a small, home-made research project or maybe you are just struggling to remember the order of all the calibration frames you took last night.
-Either way, the aop package is for you!
-It provides a clear and straightforward way for the logging of amateur observations of the night sky.
-However, it only provides the means to do so, as it is meant to be implemented by a front-end application.
+Either way, the aop standard is for you!
+It provides a clear and straightforward standard for the logging of amateur observations of the night sky. aop is the Python package that implements this standard.
+It only provides the means to do so, however, as it is meant to be implemented by a front-end application.
 Theoretically, you could use any app that is capable of implementing this package.
 We recommend the use of Amélie Hohe's Gala to improve your observation logging quality.
 Focus on the hobby you enjoy, and aop and Gala will do the logging for you.